Fully vaccinated people can visit with nearby grandchildren, dine indoors with one another, CDC says

 “The sooner we move to telling people if you’re fully vaccinated, you don’t have to wear masks, that will be an incentive for people to get vaccinated,” Hotez said.

 The five-page guidelines offer a road map of sorts to those who have made it through the rocky vaccine rollout to resuming aspects of daily life that have been on hold for more than a year.
-They come as the government and public health officials are racing to vaccinate people as fast as possible to outpace highly transmissible versions of the virus in nearly every state.
+They come as states have begun reopening, and government and public health officials are racing to vaccinate people as fast as possible to outpace highly transmissible versions of the virus.

-After a slow start, the pace of inoculations is accelerating, with more than 58 million people in the United States having received one shot and nearly 31 million people now fully vaccinated, or about 9 percent of the population, according to CDC.
-About 2.2 million Americans on average are getting vaccinated daily.
-On Saturday, 2.9 million doses were administered, a record.
+After a slow start, the pace of inoculations is accelerating, with 60 million people in the United States having received one shot and more than 31 million people now fully vaccinated as of Monday, or about 9 percent of the population, according to CDC.
+On Saturday, 2.9 million doses were administered, a new record, while about 2.2 million people on average are getting vaccinated daily.
 President Biden has vowed to have enough supply for every adult who wants a shot by late May, raising hopes of a return to normal life.

-Andy Slavitt, White House senior adviser on the covid-19 response, said the country is “starting to turn a corner,” with the guidance highlighting “what a world looks like where we move beyond covid-19.”
+The country is “starting to turn a corner,” Andy Slavitt, White House senior adviser on the covid-19 response, said in a briefing Monday, with the guidance highlighting “what a world looks like where we move beyond covid-19.”

-CDC Director Rochelle Walensky said the recommendations attempt to balance potential risk to those who are unvaccinated and on community transmission, against the benefit of “getting back to some of the things that we love in life” for those who have gotten their shots.
-She and others warned that millions more people need to be inoculated before everyone can stop following covid-19 precautions.
+CDC Director Rochelle Walensky said the recommendations sought to balance potential risk to those who are unvaccinated and on community transmission, against the benefit of “getting back to some of the things that we love in life” for those who are inoculated.
+She and others warned that millions more people need to be vaccinated before everyone can stop following covid-19 precautions.

 CDC will continue to update this initial guidance, perhaps loosening travel restrictions if new infections continue to decrease while vaccinations go up, Walensky said.
 But with over 90 percent of the population still unvaccinated and levels of virus high, even those who have received the shots “might get breakthrough infections with lesser amounts of virus,” she said, referring to a fully vaccinated person getting infected.